-Additionally, data submitted through the CTIS are collected and stored in the EU database.
-The CTIS harmonises and simplifies the end-to-end application process over the life cycle of clinical trials, harmonises assessment of safety reporting of trials, accessing electronic reporting of Suspected Unexpected Serious Adverse Reactions (SUSARs) by Sponsors and re-routing to Member States, providing one single decision.
-In addition, the CTIS offers searchable clinical trial information to the patient, healthcare professional and the general public.
-The results of clinical trials are shared in the CTIS in layman's language.
+Additionally, data submitted through the CTIS will be collected and stored in the EU database.
+The CTIS will harmonise and simplify the end-to-end application process over the life cycle of clinical trials, harmonise assessment of safety reporting of trials, accessing electronic reporting of Suspected Unexpected Serious Adverse Reactions (SUSARs) by Sponsors and re-routing to Member States, providing one single decision.
+In addition, the CTIS will offer searchable clinical trial information to the patient, healthcare professional and the general public.
+The results of clinical trials will be shared in the CTIS in layman's language.